You are currently viewing 6 Questions to Check In on Our Pastor

 • Do you feel rested?

-• When was the last time you turned your phone off and took a nap?
+• When did you last turn your phone off and take a nap?
 (Turn your phone off.
 Jesus took naps…be like Jesus!)

 In the end, you have to rest.
 And this is coming from someone who struggles in this area.
-If you are not getting enough, then the amount of fatigue, burnout, and other complications begin multiplying.
+Fatigue multiplies.
+Burnout compounds.
+Rest is not optional.

 6. When do you find time to move/exercise?

-I know that this sounds weird talking about moving just after talking about rest.
-However, being a pastor has a tendency to be a very sedentary occupation.
-And if you are like me, I have to be intentional in my physical moving.
-One of my favorite solutions for this problem is a timer.
-Especially on my days that are dedicated to studying or I have a large amount of paperwork.
-I set a timer around 20 to 25 minutes.
-After the timer, I take five minutes to stretch, walk, or simply stand and take some deep breaths.
-Then around every couple of hours, I take a longer break and try to get in a more extensive walk.
+I know, we just talked about rest, and now we’re talking about exercise.
+However, being a pastor is often a very sedentary occupation, and for some, we have to be intentional about our physical movement.
+One of my favorite tools is a simple timer.
+On heavy study days or paperwork days, I set my timer for 20–25 minutes.
+When it goes off, I take five minutes to stretch, walk, or simply stand and breathe deeply.
+Then, every couple of cycles, I take a longer break and try to go for a more extensive walk.

 Pastor Mark’s Take Away:

-I want you to take care of yourself.
+Take care of yourself.
 Ministry is tough on a good day.
-If we do not take care of ourselves physically, mentally, and spiritually then what do we have to pour into the lives of other people?
+If we do not take care of ourselves physically, mentally, and spiritually, then what do we have to pour into the lives of other people?

 Mark Rogers